 Internal Organizing Committee

 Working Groups are formed whenever five dues-paying members come together around a shared vision of work.
-They may be issue or campaign-based, and may be affiliated with one of the four standing committees above or may operate independently as they deem useful.
+They may be issue or campaign-based, and may be affiliated with one of the five standing committees above or may operate independently as they deem useful.

 App Driver Labor